Chapter 9 The Business Cycle

 B. Why business economic activity fluctuated follows a cycle

-1. Inventory Recession: Excessive optimism causes inventories to over expand and
+1. Inventory Recession: Excessive optimism causes inventories to over expand

-easier to track inventory and made this type of recessions less likely.
+made easier to track inventory and made this type of recessions less likely.

 2. Endogenous Shock not foreseen by economic models oil embargo